ApolloAuto/apollo/README.md

  - Please note, it is recommended that you install the versions of Apollo in the following order:
- **1.0 > the version that suits your requirements**.
+ **1.0 > whichever version you would like to test out**.
  The reason behind this recommendation is that you need to confirm whether individual hardware components and modules are functioning correctly and clear various version test cases, before progressing to a higher more capable version for your safety and the safety of those around you.